MultiSafepay/docs/content/developer/api/notification-url.md

 You can ignore requests if:

 - We request the `notification_url` without the `timestamp` parameter.
-- You receive the same `order status`.
+- You receive the same [order status](/payments/multisafepay-statuses/).

 Our API provides a `GET` and `POST` notification.